vuesence/vue-faq/docs/en/misc/introduction.md

 The main sources of information - official documentation of Vue 3 and Vite, [r/vuejs/](https://www.reddit.com/r/vuejs/), [@vuejs_ru](https://t.me/vuejs_ru).

 Relevance of the information - 2022-2023 years.

+---

+About the author: independent consultant, full-stack engineer with 20+ years of experience, AWS Certified Solutions Architect, Sun Certified Java Developer.